jeffThompson/Design2/Assignments/02_WoodTypeExperiments.md

 **Feb 2:** Project assigned, create vector letter design
 **Feb 9:** Jeff out of town – no class!
 Work printing your letters and your posters...
-**Feb 16:** Letterform poster due – bring all materials listed above to class, start InDesign tutorials
+**Feb 16:** Printed letterform poster due – bring all materials listed above to class, start InDesign tutorials

 ### ARTISTS AND PROJECTS SHOWN